-BookBrowse recommends books for book clubs by a variety of categories and themes; and provides a reading guide and excerpt for each book.
-Find books by: genre, title, author, time period, setting amd many themes.
+BookBrowse recommends books for book clubs by a variety of categories and themes and provides a reading guide and excerpt for each book.
+Find books by genre, title, author, time period, setting and many themes.

-Provides thoughtful book reviews, features, in-depth author profiles & interviews, excerpts of new releases, literary games & contests.
+Provides thoughtful book reviews, features, in-depth author profiles and interviews, excerpts of new releases, literary games and contests.

 Fantastic Fiction is a great website when you want to look up an author's collection of books, and it even lists the books of a series in order.
 The website even lists new books being released by the author.
 Each page even includes the books that the author would recommend as well as a section that lists other authors that visitors also looked at after looking at a specific author.

 Good Reads is one of the most popular book review websites on the Internet and it allows you to make book lists.
 You can see which books your friends are reading and what they recommend, and track the books you're reading, have read, and want to read.
 This website is completely based on user reviews and recommendations.

 The concept of LibraryReads is simple: The top ten books published each month that library staff across the United States love.
 The ultimate goal is to connect their favorite books to as many readers as possible!

 Literature Map is not only helpful, but it is a lot of fun to play with.
 The user types in an author's name and the website generates a web of other authors that have similar writing styles and genres.

 - New York Times Bestseller List